f-koehler/pelican-math-svg/README.md

 License
 -------

-This project is licensed under the MIT license.
+This project is licensed under the GPLv3 license.